alexstoken/matplotlib-scalebar/README.md

 Either `bottom`, `top`, `left`, `right`, `none`.
 Default: `None`, value from matplotlibrc or `top`.
 If `"none"`, no label is shown.

+### path_effects

+Use matplotlib [path effects](https://matplotlib.org/stable/users/explain/artists/patheffects_guide.html), useful for styles like text with outline.
+Default: `None`, which applies no path effects.

 ### font_properties